 Please Note: Workflow must be completed on an up-to-date desktop or laptop computer browser, system workflow cannot be completed on mobile web or app.

 1. Now that your bid has been approved (or you have accepted a Direct Offer), it's time to create your draft content.
 From your Dashboard, click the Offer that is ready to have content created (it will be listed as Create Content) by selecting the Project name.

-3. Once on the content creation page, will be able to view the Draft Due Date, the Content Publish Date, and all of the Requirements for your post on the right hand side of your screen.
+3. Once on the content creation page, you will be able to view the Draft Due Date, the Content Publish Date, and all of the Requirements for your post on the right hand side of your screen.

 6. Next, you will need to select the type of disclosure you wish to use.
 Based on FTC legal guidelines, your content must include a clear disclosure to signify sponsorship.
-To select your preferred disclosure, click on circle the next to one of the disclosure options.
+To select your preferred disclosure, click on the circle next to one of the disclosure options.
 Please refer to the disclosure article linked above to make sure you keep your disclosure where it needs to be to stay compliant for your post.

 8. Once you have inserted all of the Required Elements into your content, they will turn green to signify that you have completed adding them in.

 9. After you have completed typing up your draft, review your content and make sure that everything is spelled correctly (especially the brand and product names) and then select Submit Content to send your draft to the Marketer for review.
-If you're not ready to submit you can always select Close and Save as Draft.
+If you're not ready to submit you can always select Close and Save Draft.

 10. If this Offer is just for a single Twitter post, you are all set until the Marketer approves your draft, at which point, please follow the steps in the following article to complete your post: Publishing A Twitter Post